 Second-semester placements run from mid-late February 2022 to 31 May 2022.

 Will there be an induction course?

-You will be invited to attend a five-day induction in either Hinterglemm or St. Pölten, run by the Bundesministerium far Building, Wissenschaft und Forschung (BMBWF).
-This is likely to take place in late September and is highly recommended.
-Assistants working for the second semester will not be required to attend this induction course.
+Assistants will usually be invited to attend a five-day induction run by the Bundesministerium für Bildung, Wissenschaft und Forschung (BMBWF).
+This usually takes place in late September and is highly recommended.
+Assistants allocated a second-semester post may not be required to attend this induction course.

-You will be invited to the induction course via e-mail by the BMBWF.
+You will be invited to the induction course by the BMBWF via email.